TUPE

 The regulations exist to ensure employers follow the correct legal procedure for a relevant business transfer, and that employees’ terms and conditions are preserved when their employment transfers to a new employer.

-For both the old and new employer, it will be important to understand the employment liabilities relating to the transfer to avoid the risk of employment law claims.
+For both the outgoing and incoming employers, it will be important to understand the employment liabilities relating to the transfer to avoid the risk of employment law claims and ensure an effective transaction.

 Key considerations for employers